Belgium is often seen as a ‘stopover’ country. We, however, know it’s worth a much longer stay!

 Travel Tip for Day 4

-While our guide of Things To Do in Ghent is great for independent travelers, another fun way to get to known the city is with a local guide on a Foodie Walk.
-Instead of planning your own route, join the lunchtime excursion to learn the history of Ghent, while simultaneously getting a taste of the regional cuisine!
+While our guide of Things To Do in Ghent is great for independent travelers, another fun way to get to known the city is with fellow tourists and a local guide on a Foodie Walk!

-Midday, seek out two historic religious sights – the Saint Peter’s Abbey (which was founded in the 7th century) and the Begijnhof Onze-Lieve-Vrouw ter Hoyen (a 13th century commune for pious women).
+Midday, seek out two prominent religious sights – Saint Peter’s Abbey (which was founded in the 7th century) and the Begijnhof Onze-Lieve-Vrouw ter Hoyen (a 13th century commune for pious women).

 In the afternoon, partake in a decadent Belgium chocolate treat.
 Order a photo-worthy chocolaty beverage at In Choc or join a guided tasting at Chocolate Ambassade.

 Once that sweet tooth is satisfied, head to the vast Vrijdagmarkt – one of the oldest squares in Ghent.
-Explore the historic streets and pop into antique shops as you make your way to Sint-Jacobskerk, which ranks as our favorite church in the city.
+Explore the historic streets, antique shops and Sint-Jacobskerk, which is our favorite church in the city.

-Several Ghent sights and markets are only open on weekends.
-If your trip occurs on a Friday, Saturday or Sunday, we recommend re-routing your sightseeing to include the glamorous Hotel d’Hane-Steenhuyse Museum and the ancient St. Bavo’s Abbey.
-As a bonus, both of these hidden gems are free things to do!
+Several Ghent sights are only open for limited hours on weekends.
+If your trip occurs on a Friday, Saturday or Sunday, we recommend making time for the glamorous Hotel d’Hane-Steenhuyse Museum and the ancient St. Bavo’s Abbey.

 Day 6: Charming Bruges

-Get another early start to your Belgium Itinerary One Week trip plan and hop on a Bruges-bound train in the morning.
-Stow your luggage at the hotel (recommended: Hotel Rose Red) and immerse yourself in the magic of Bruges.
-Our list of Bruges Things To Do provides all the specific details.
+Get another early start and hop on a Bruges-bound train in the morning.
+Stow your luggage at the hotel (recommended: Rose Red) and immerse yourself in the best Bruges Things To Do!

-Start your exploration in the heart of town at Grote Markt Square under the gaze of the rising Belfry.
-Meander through the historic lanes to De Burg Square, which is home to the striking City Hall and the must-see Basilica of the Holy Blood.
+Start in the heart of town at Grote Markt Square under the gaze of the rising Belfry.
+Meander the lanes to De Burg Square, which is home to the striking City Hall and the must-see Basilica of the Holy Blood.

-Make your way to Rozenhoedkaai (Rosary Quay) for the postcard view of Bruges.
-Then board a scenic boat cruise along the canals for a different vantage point of town along with entertaining commentary.
+Make your way to Rozenhoedkaai (Rosary Quay) for that postcard view of Bruges.
+Then board a scenic cruise on the canals for a different vantage point along with entertaining commentary.

-In the afternoon, visit two of the city’s best churches: The Church of Our Lady, which houses a Michaelangelo sculpture (ticket required to see it), and the Cathedral of St. Salvator, which dates to the 11th century.
+In the afternoon, visit two of the city’s best churches: The Church of Our Lady, which houses a Michelangelo sculpture (ticket required), and the Cathedral of St. Salvator, which dates to the 11th century.

-Next, walk through the picturesque grounds of the historic Saint John’s Hospital.
+Next, walk through the picturesque grounds of Saint John’s Hospital.
 Then continue along quaint lanes to the enclosed Beguinage Ten Wijngaerde community and stroll alongside the romantic Minnewater Lake.

 Now it’s time to join a brewery tour at De Halve Maan.
-The incredibly popular (and very humorous!) tour takes visitors through the brewing process and history of the long-standing brewery.
+The incredibly popular (and very humorous) tour takes you through the brewing process and finishes with a fresh taste of the product!

-Put your fresh knowledge to the test and wet your whistle at a few of the fantastic Beer Bars in Bruges.
-In the evening, dine at the traditional Belgian restaurant Delice Brugge (try the cheese croquettes!).
+Put that knowledge to the test and wet your whistle at a few of the fantastic Beer Bars in Bruges.
+In the evening, dine at the traditional Belgian restaurant Delice Brugge (try the cheese croquettes).

 Tourist Tip